Does my child or do I have Obsessive Compulsive Disorder (OCD)?

 - Touch and Go Joe: An Adolescent’s Experience of OCD by Joe Wells

 - Can I tell you about OCD? by Arnita Jassi.
-A short book that is useful for children but also parents and siblings to explain what it’s like to have OCD.
+A short book that is useful for children, but also for parents and siblings to explain what it’s like to have OCD.

 - Talking Back to OCD: The Program That Helps Kids and Teens Say No Way – and Parents Say Way to Go by John March and Christine Benton.
 Some American terminology.